 IMPORTANT UPDATE: ActiveProspect has just released a new security update which will affect clients who are claiming their own lead certificates.
-This means that You will now need to verify your domain in order to properly claim the certificate.
+This means that you will now need to verify your domain in order to properly claim the certificate.
 This is to ensure that your leads will not be able to be claimed from any other domain source, and using their auto-retain feature, the certificate gets saved automatically on your Trused Form account.

 You can refer here: https://community.activeprospect.com/posts/4812756-trustedform-retain-using-the-auto-retain-method-to-store-certificates-for-first